 EWG updates its “Shopper’s Guide” that lists Dirty Dozen PLUS and Clean Fifteen foods every year.
 The organization researches, tests, and publishes the report to educate shoppers in this dizzying world of food shopping.

-Listen to Dr. Andrew Weill, a renown integrative MD, a medical expert on natural health and wellness, talking about why organic is healthier for you and why you should refer to EWG’s Shopper’s Guide.
+Listen to Dr. Andrew Weil, a renown integrative MD, a medical expert on natural health and wellness, talking about why organic is healthier for you and why you should refer to EWG’s Shopper’s Guide.

 And here is Dr. Alex Lu from Harvard University, explaining what effects pesticides have on children.